notsilverhoft/lightspark-wasm/README.md

-This is a work in progress, I am working on a dependency script, as they all must be local, and I will start a pre-release soon.
+If you are looking for Lightspark, go to https://github.com/lightspark/lightspark.

+This is a work in progress...
+I have successfully outputted WASM from Lightspark, and now I am trying to make the testing process easier.
+I will occasionally commit my progress, feel free to open an issue with any questions you might have.

+This is my current checklist(Also a work in progress... lol):

+- [ ] Finish this checklist...
+- [ ] Installing Emsdk in Dependencies
+- [ ] Dependencies:
+  - [ ] Lzma
+  - [ ] Cairo
+  - [ ] Pango
+  - [ ] PangoCairo
+  - [ ] FFmpeg
+- [ ] Gnash

 Lightspark